r4ppz/rnvim/README.md

 ## Why Neovim?

 I just want an editor where I can practice coding without burning RAM or CPU, without touching the mouse, setting my own bindings instead of just memorizing, and having a decent UI.
 VSCode is also okay, I still use it sometimes, but once you stack extensions it slows down.
-Full-blown IDEs like JetBrains are even worse: overwhelming, bloated, and loaded with features I’ll never use, navigation is just hard.
+Full-blown IDEs like JetBrains are even worse: overwhelming, bloated, navigation is hard, and loaded with features I’ll never use.

 ## The “rules” I broke (and don’t care about)